UBC-LFS/lfs-course-section-scraper/README.md

 ```
 5. Save `app.js`.
 6. Run using `node app.js`.
-7. Open `output` folder and you will find a csv named by year and term put together.
+7. Open `output` folder and you will find a csv named by year and term put together (e.g. '2018S.csv').

 ### Note
 By default, this app will filter out Waiting Lists.
 To keep Waiting Lists, delete the following in `app.js`: